-Blossom Project has been making progression in developing our services.
+Blossom Project has been making progress in developing our services.
 There is still a lot of work to be done and challenges which need to be addressed through:

-- 1. Targeted outreach to engage more local Older Residents to the tea and coffee morning as well as local project engagement through arts and craft and healthy lifestyle. - 2.
+- 1. Targeted outreach to engage more local BAME Older Residents to the tea and coffee morning as well as local project engagement through arts and craft and healthy lifestyle. - 2.
 Active involvement of participants in meetings, co-design and promoting the service. - 3.
-Adapting the Charity for a post Covid world, ensuring projects continue to run in a Covid safe environment. - 4.
-Promoting our Covid Safe venue to local establishments and schools so that the venue can be in used more frequently.
-So that we may continue to fund our projects post Covid-19. - 5.
+Promoting our venue to local establishments and schools so that the venue can be used more frequently.
+So that we may continue to fund our projects post Covid-19. - 4.
 Diversifying our income strategy to fund future projects and activities.